NextronSystems/thor-util-manual/usage/templates.rst

 THOR Util reads a default configuration from ``config/thor-util.yml``.

-Within this file, default parameters can be set in YAML form.
+Use this file to set default parameters in YAML format.

-These default parameters can be overwritten with command line flags.
+Command-line flags override these default parameters.

 All global flags for THOR Util are supported in the configuration file.
-These flags can be shown with:
+You can view these flags with:

 .. code:: console